DOTA: Distributional Test-Time Adaptation of Vision-Language Models: Experiments

-\paragraph{The necessity of distribution estimation.} We compared the performance of the \cta with a simplified version that only uses the mean, excluding the estimation of the Gaussian distribution by removing the covariance matrixs.
+\textbf{The necessity of distribution estimation.} We compared the performance of the \cta with a simplified version that uses only the mean, excluding the estimation of the Gaussian distribution by removing the updates to the covariance matrices.
 This experiment aimed to understand the necessity of continual distribution estimation in enhancing model accuracy.
 The experimental results are shown in Tab.~\ref{tab:ablation_cd_mean}.
-The third row in the table presents the accuracy reductions across different datasets when the covariance matrix is removed.
-The results indicate a consistent decrease in accuracy across all datasets, with a particularly notable drop of 3.41\% on the UCF101 dataset.
-These findings highlight the importance of continual distribution estimation. \arraystretch{0.95}
+The fifth row in the table presents the accuracy reductions across different datasets when the covariance matrix is not updated.
+The results indicate a consistent decrease in accuracy across all datasets, with a particularly notable drop of 7.72\% on the EuroSAT dataset.
+These findings highlight the importance of continual distribution estimation.

-\paragraph{Effects of different uncertainty sample selection strategies.} To evaluate the effectiveness of the proposed confidence-based test-time uncertainty estimation for selecting samples to collect human feedback , we designed two alternative strategies for comparison.
-First, we randomly selected inference samples for human feedback.
-Second, we replaced the confidence in the proposed method (as described in Sec.~\ref{sec:ttahf}) with the maximum cosine similarity.
-The experimental results, shown in Tab.~\ref{tab:ablation_uncertainty}, demonstrate that the confidence-based uncertainty sample selection method significantly improves test-time adaptation performance compared to random selection and the cosine similarity-based approach.
-However, designing more effective methods for identifying uncertain samples to collect human feedback remains an open problem, which we leave for future exploration.
+\textbf{Hyperparameters analysis.} To validate the sensitivity of our model to hyperparameters, we conduct systematic experiments and analyses.
+First, we evaluate the hyperparameter $\sigma^2$ while keeping other fixed.
+The results showed minimal impact on accuracy, with performance ranging from 70.42 to 70.72.
+Next, we test different $\rho$ and $\eta$ combinations, observing stable performance across combinations.
+For instance, accuracy ranged from 70.69 to 70.00 as $\rho$ and $\eta$ varied.
+Another hyperparameter $\omega$ we consistently set to 0.0001.
+Notably, all hyperparameter combinations show that the proposed method outperforms the original zero-shot classifier, indicating that TTA can usually significantly enhance performance even without a validation set for hyperparameter tuning.

-\paragraph{Accuracy analysis of the selected uncertain samples.} We evaluate the zero-shot classification accuracy of the selected uncertain samples.
-The experimental results are shown in Tab.~\ref{tab:uncertainsampleacc}.
-From the table, we can see that the uncertain samples found using the proposed confidence-based method usually have lower zero-shot classification accuracy.
-The zero-shot classifier averages 64.59\% accuracy, but for the 5\% uncertain samples found by our method, it drops to 25.87\%.
-This demonstrates that the proposed method accurately detects samples with low classification confidence, enabling efficient label collection through a human-in-the-loop approach.
+\textbf{The necessity of adaptive fusion of zero-shot and test-time classifier}.
+We conduct ablation study to show that adaptive fusion of zero-shot and test-time classifier is necessary.
+The specific experimental results are shown on the Tab.~\ref{table:combined}.
+It can be observed that as \( \rho \) increases (indicating the diminishing effect of dynamic fusion), the performance of \cta consistently decreases.